 As the ordinary exam.

-If exam registration requirements are not met for the ordinary exam, the results of the two laboratory assignment in the form required, plus all mandatory theoretical exercises must be handed in two weeks before reexamination.
+If exam registration requirements are not met for the ordinary exam, the results of the two laboratory assignment in the form required, plus all mandatory theoretical exercises must be handed in three weeks before reexamination.

 Criteria for exam assesment